tuduongquyet/uget-macos/README.md

 	project containing dependency specifications.
 Since the upstram project is sometimes in an unstable state, this allows us to make a snapshot of a working configuration for our build.
-*	*geany_patches*: various patches fixing dependencies to enable bundling.
+*	*uget_patches*: various patches fixing dependencies to enable bundling.
 *	*utils*: various utility scripts.

 ### Configuration files
 *	*Info.plist*: macOS application configuration file containing some basic information such as application name, version, etc. but also additional configuration including file types the application can open.
-*	*geany.bundle*: configuration file describing the contents of the app bundle.
+*	*uget.bundle*: configuration file describing the contents of the app bundle.
-*	*geany.entitlements*: runtime hardening entitlements file.
+*	*uget.entitlements*: runtime hardening entitlements file.
-*	*geany.modules*: JHBuild modules file with uGet dependencies.
+*	*uget.modules*: JHBuild modules file with uGet dependencies.
 *	*settings.ini*: default theme configuration file for GTK 3.

 ### Scripts